 You might belong to a lot of groups, and have access to even more.
 Here’s how to find new groups to join, and then how to find and organize the groups you own or belong to.

-If you would like to add people who do not have Wellesley addresses to a Wellesley Google Group, follow these directions.
-You will need to check a few settings first.
+If you would like to add people who do not have Wellesley domain accounts to a Wellesley Google Group, follow these directions.